vong-e/VSwiftMessageBox/README.md

 ## License

-VSwiftMessageBox is available under the WTFPL license.
+VSwiftMessageBox is available under the MIT license.
 See the LICENSE file for more info.